Thursday, October 10, 2013

 "I think I've been poisoned" William cried, suddenly feeling faint.
 "Relax, William" Joshua said, examining the wound.
 "Cave spiders aren't poisonous.
 And it looks like I killed it before it had a chance to bite down fully".
 Joshua applied some salve to prevent infection and bandaged William's injury.
 "You'll be fine" he said.
 The three adventurers moved on with greater haste, in case there were any more spiders lurking nearby.

 William glanced upward.
 "AHH! my neck" he whined.
-They trudged on, and approximately a quarter hour later Joshua spotted the double doors William had described seeing earlier.
+They trudged on, and approximately a quarter-hour later Joshua spotted the double doors William had described seeing earlier.
 Two soaring black marble slabs on gigantic hinges were set into the wall on the far end of the enormous cavern.
-Intricate carvings were chiseled into each of the 30 foot doors.
+Intricate carvings were chiseled into each of the 30-foot doors.
 Joshua wasn't able to read whatever language it was, but he did recognize a few symbols.
 Clearly they represented an evil god worshiped by many of the races of the Underdark, Dagon of the Deep Ones.

 A raised area that could be close to 40 by 50 feet rose 4 to 5 feet into the air to the left of the doors.
 Steps carved into the stone allowed easy access to an altar stained with brown blood was situated roughly in the middle of the raised area.
 The altar was also adorned with the same symbols as the door.
-This, in Joshua's estimation was were the Caecilanoids slaughtered their foes in tribute to Dagon.
+This, in Joshua's estimation was where the Caecilanoids slaughtered their foes in tribute to Dagon.

 "There are more Caecilanoids behind those doors, I believe" Joshua concluded.
 "We have, most likely, stumbled upon one of their underground settlements" he added, looking quite worried.
 "Quickly, behind that stalagmite" Joshua said, indicating a nearby calcium carbonate pillar large enough for the three of them to hide behind.
 Joshua's sixth sense saved them, as they had just concealed themselves from view when one of the large double doors swung open.